ampcpmgp/amdev/modules/am-coffee-time/readme.md

 # am-coffee-time
-Testing and development of the mock page using a router.
-this is renamed from am-lunch-time.
+Testing and development of the mock page using a router. this is renamed from am-lunch-time.

 repository
 https://github.com/ampcpmgp/amdev/tree/master/modules/am-coffee-time

 sample page (Japanese)
 https://ampcpmgp.github.io/amdev/modules/am-coffee-time/web/list.html

-## OverView
+## Overview
 This test tool is divided into two layers, a page displaying a list of test patterns and a page on which the test is executed, and they are executed in cooperation with each other.

 ### list page